 There are many misconceptions about what is and isn’t safe to eat when following a medically-necessary gluten-free diet.
-One such misconception has taken center stage of late, and that is the misconception that heat can kill gluten.
+One such misconception that has taken center stage of late is the misconception that heat can kill gluten.

 Costa Coffee, a coffee shop in the UK tweeted in March 2022 that the steam arm on its espresso machine was “hot enough to kill gluten.”

-This tweet was in response to a customer asking if the coffee shop could accommodate his teenage daughter’s request for gluten-free options because she had celiac disease.
-The father was concerned that the restaurant used oat milk, which is not always gluten free, in many of its drinks and the coffee machines would therefore be contaminated with gluten particles.
+This tweet responded to a customer asking if the coffee shop could accommodate his teenage daughter’s request for gluten-free options because she had celiac disease.
+The father was concerned that the restaurant used oat milk, which is not always gluten free, in many of its drinks, and the coffee machines would therefore be contaminated with gluten particles.

 After getting a lot of “heat” for spreading misinformation, the coffee shop removed the tweet and issued an apology.